 The house is believed to date from the 18th century and has been extended in various phases since that time.
-It now offers substantial and flexible accommodation extending to
+In its current form the house offers substantial and flexible accommodation

 House For SaleHall Farm, The Green, Orton on the Hill, Atherstone, Leicestershire

 Guide price £1,500,000

 A period farmhouse and an excellent range of buildings providing equestrian facilities but also benefitting from planning permission for conversion to create five independent dwellings.

 - 3-4 reception rooms, breakfast kitchen, utility room and office

 - 6 bedrooms, 6 bath / shower rooms

 - 1 bedroom annexe